 Rome wasn’t built in a day.
 Your business won’t be either.

 Take it slow and do a little at a time.

-Starting a credit repair company is an exciting undertaking.
-However, it can be difficult to wade through the thousands of blogs, articles, and advertisements to get the information you really need to get started.
+Running a credit repair company is an exciting undertaking.
+However, it can be difficult to wade through the thousands of blogs, articles, and advertisements to get the information you really need.

-By following the steps outlined here, you will be well on your way to signing your first clients.
+By following the steps outlined here, you will be well on your way to growing your business.